 What upgrades are happening this year?

 Council was successful in receiving a NSW Stronger Country Communities grant for Waterlily Park.
 A total of $480,000 was invested in delivering upgrades in 2019.
 They include:

 - a second all-abilities seat with safety harness.

-2. A double storied tree-house with an accessible first level.
-The nature-based design will include:
+2. A double storey tree-house with an accessible first level.
+The nature-based design includes:

 - climbing nets

 - a rope tunnel between the lower and upper levels